Children & Youth Religious Education

 Because it is important to our congregation for all ages to be together each week, our Children and Youth join us in worship during the opening portion of most Sunday services.
 Children and Youth attend the first fifteen minutes of worship with their families in the sanctuary.

-Children’s Worship is intended to help our children understand for themselves what UU’s believe, show them ways they can apply and practice those beliefs in their lives now, and give them a religious language that will enable them to share their faith tradition with their friends.
-This service for our younger children parallels the sanctuary service with singing of hymns, lighting the chalice, and a story.
+Children’s Worship occurs the third Sunday each month beginning in October through May and is intended to help our children understand for themselves what UU’s believe, show them ways they can apply and practice those beliefs in their lives now, and give them a religious language that will enable them to share their faith tradition with their friends.
+This service is for all of our children and parallels the sanctuary service with singing of hymns, lighting the chalice, and a story.
 Children may have the opportunity to participate as worship leaders.
-Children’s Worship will be held as announced.

 For more information, contact Cory Ness, Director of Religious Education